 The ideal way to introduce the crate is gradual.

 Let your puppy “discover it.”
-They will slowly explore around inside, sniffing around everywhere, and getting to know it.
+They will slowly explore inside, sniffing everywhere and getting to know it.

-To help the process along, place the crate in an area she usually hangs around in.
-You can also place a few treats and favorite toys inside to lure her.
+To help the process, place the crate in an area she usually hangs around.
+You can also place treats and favorite toys inside to lure her.

 33. Leave the Door Open for the First Few Times

-Don’t shut your puppy in for the initial few days of training lest she feels imprisoned inside.
+Don’t shut your puppy in for the initial few days of training lest she feels imprisoned.

 Leave the door open for them to move in and out freely and give it a safe, accessible feel.

 You can start closing the door once she starts using the crate on her own regularly.